 is however charged at 5 percent of the value of the imported goods.

 In addtion, we understand that the Kuwait Government has plans to introduce Value Added Tax (VAT) in the next couple years.
 Currently, further details on the implementation of VAT have not been announced by the Government.
-The effective date indicated above is arbitrary as indirect taxes such as VAT has never been introduced and custom duty as referred to above has been in effect for a substantial time.

 The standard rate of VAT (pievienotas vertibas nodoklis